-The modules listed above are correct at time of posting (October 2021) but are subject to change.
+NB The modules listed above are correct at time of posting (October 2022) but are subject to change.
 Please check the website for any updates.

-Graduates have taken up advanced specialist practice and leadership roles within their specialist field of practice.
+Graduates will be able to take up advanced specialist practice and leadership roles within their specialist field of practice.

 To apply, you will be a registered nurse with the Nursing & Midwifery Council (NMC).